miayam/learn-css/005 Inheritance/README.md

 # Inheritance

-Some CSS properties inherit their value from their parent, user agent default style, or local user default style:
+Some CSS properties inherit their value from their parent, user agent default style, or local user default style.
+Acknowledge and forget some of them.
+I personally only care for `font-size`, `font-family`, `font-weight`, and `color`:

 * `azimuth`
 * `border-collapse`